bentomhall/nih-system/homebrewery/world/player-options.md

 When you pick this subclass at level 3, you gain proficiency in Deception.
 If you already had proficiency, you gain expertise instead.
 In addition, you learn the *feint* skill trick.
 If you spend ki on a different bonus action granted by this class, you can use feint as part of the same bonus action.

 #### Serpent's Venom
 At 6th level, you've learned to infuse your personal aether with toxic aspects, coating your unarmed strikes with necrotic venom.
 Once per turn when you hit a creature with an unarmed strike, you can change the damage type to poison.
 If you do, you deal extra damage equal to your Wisdom modifier, and you can spend 2 ki points to force the creature to make a Constitution saving throw against your stunning strike DC.
-On a failed save, the creature takes 1d10 poison damage per AET spent and is poisoned for one minute.
+On a failed save, the creature takes 1d10 poison damage per SP spent and is poisoned for one minute.
 On a success, they take half as much damage and are not poisoned.
 Poisoned creatures can attempt the saving throw again at the end of each of their turns, ending the effect on a success.

 #### Scale Dance
 At 11th level, you embody the bewitching aspect of a cobra as you dance.
 As an action, you can spend 3 ki and begin to dance, forcing all creatures of your choice that can see you within 30 feet to make a Wisdom saving throw.
 On a failed save, they become charmed by you.
 While charmed, they must use their movement to sway in time with you and cannot cast spells; if they attack, they do so at disadvantage.
 This effect ends at the start of your next turn unless you use your action again to continue the effect.
 If you do so, you do not need to pay the cost an additional time, but targets get to re-attempt their saving throw.